How to Build an Async REST API Client Class in Python with Connection Pooling

 self._client = None

 The httpx.Timeout object sets a 10-second overall timeout with a 5-second connection timeout.
 Without an explicit timeout, httpx defaults to 5 seconds for all operations -- connect, read, write, and pool acquisition (source: httpx Timeouts documentation).
-The httpx.Limits object caps the pool at 50 total connections and 20 idle keep-alive connections, with idle connections closed after 30 seconds.
+The httpx.Limits object caps the pool at 50 total connections and 20 idle keep-alive connections, with idle connections closed after 30 seconds (the keepalive_expiry=30.0 value set here is a custom choice; httpx's own default is 5 seconds, which is short enough to cause unnecessary handshake overhead on bursty workloads).
 Note that the pool timeout (how long to wait for an available connection from the pool) is separate from the connect timeout -- if all connections are in use and the pool is full, httpx.PoolTimeout is raised, not ConnectTimeout.
-These values should be tuned to match your API's expected latency and your application's concurrency requirements.

 Pro Tip